 Engagement Rate

-In GA4, the percentage of sessions that were engaged sessions, where users actively interacted with the page.
+In Google Analytics 4, the percentage of sessions that were engaged sessions, where users actively interacted with the page.

 Google Analytics